bbneves/Spotify_Playlist_Analysis/README.md

 The neural network with 42 neurons to analyze our 18 features has delivered the best results so far, with an accuracy of .8145, surpassing our linear regression models.
 We plan to perform additional tests of this model using additional datasets to mitigate potential bias in the one we scraped.

 ![accuracy_score](https://github.com/bbneves/Spotify_Playlist_Analysis/blob/hunter/neural_accuracy.png)

+*UPDATE*:
+          - The number of neurons were decided to be 3 times the amount of features available, split into 2 times the features in the first layer and the second player having the same amount of neurons as features.
+          - Evaluating the first results of .8145 accuracy, we believe there it could have some overfitting.
+          - Changing the popular selection score to 66, we ran the same structure for the training.
+Our accuracy got down to .7553.

+Activation function (AF), Loss algorithm, and optimizer choice.
+For the AF, the first layer with the most amount of neurons got Tanh because

 While the neural network model is more robust than linear regression, ultimately, our model will **never** have data on all of the factors that impact popularity.
 There are so many factors beyond a song's composition that affect its streaming popularity, from movie and tv placements, radioplay, promotional budgets, and artist publicity, that aren't represented in our dataset.